 What is an Apostille?
 An "apostille" is a form of authentication issued for documents that will be used in countries that participate in the Hague Convention of 1961.
-A list of countries that accept apostilles is provided by the U.S. State Department.
+The US State Department provides a list of countries that accept apostilles.
 If the country where the documents will be used does not participate in the Hague Convention, those documents can be "authenticated" or "certified."

-Louisiana State University of Alexandria will assist in the process for apostille or certification for diplomas and transcripts per the rules of the Hague Convention Number 12 and in coordination with the Secretary of State (SOS) based upon written request of the student.
+Louisiana State University of Alexandria will assist in the process for apostille or certification for diplomas and transcripts per the rules of the Hague Convention Number 12 and in coordination with the Secretary of State (SOS) based upon the student's written request.

-If not supplying the diploma, please be sure to include a fee of $25.00 for the printing of a duplicate diploma.
-Please only send check or money order only in U.S. Funds made out to LSUA.
+If you are not supplying the diploma, please include a fee of $25.00 for printing a duplicate certificate.
+Please only send checks or money orders in U.S. Funds made out to LSUA.

-If you require a transcript for the authentication or certification, please include a fee of $7.00.
-Please only send check or money order only in U.S. Funds made out to LSUA.
+If you require a transcript for authentication or certification, please include a fee of $7.00.
+Please only send checks or money orders in U.S. Funds made out to LSUA.

-If both are needed please be sure to send the appropriate amount of $32.00 in check or money order only in U.S. Funds made out to LSUA.
+If both are needed, please send the appropriate amount of $32.00 in check or money order only in US Funds made out to LSUA.

-Please refer to the Secretary of State website for a complete list of their steps and requirements.
+Please refer to the Secretary of State's website for a complete list of their steps and requirements.

 Processing time for Apostille/Certification may take 2-3 weeks.